leonw774/folksongMusicDatabase/experiment_report.md

 - Seventh

-The songs are first "normalized" into tonic of C. Then the algorithm will devide the melody into bars, and collect the PCP in each bar.
+The algorithm will first devide the melody into bars, and then collect the PCP in each bar.
 They designed five principles to compare the PCP to each of the 24 chord candidates, and progressively eliminate candidates until only one left.

 ## New Chord Detection Algorithm